Can You Freeze Cream Cheese?

 Can You Freeze Cream Cheese Dip?

-If you’d like to prepare your cream cheese dips ahead of time, or purchase ready-made dips ahead of your party, you can freeze them for up to two months.
+If you'd like to prepare your cream cheese dips ahead of time or purchase ready-made dips ahead of your party, you can freeze them for up to two months.
 If you have leftover cream cheese dip, you can freeze it for two months in an airtight container or freezer bag.
-If using a freezer bag, be sure to remove as much air as possible.
-When you’re ready to thaw, remove the container and place it in the fridge overnight.
+If using a freezer bag, remove as much air as possible.
+When you're ready to thaw, remove the container and place it in the fridge overnight.
 Once thawed, give it a few good stirs.
 You may notice changes to the texture, consistency, or taste after thawing, but it is still safe to eat.